zoeyyli/Dota-2/README.md

-Description: Our Final Project is about analyzing the value of abilities in the “Ability Draft” (AD) game mode of Dota 2, a highly popular multiplayer online battle arena (MOBA) video game, in order to provide a recommendation for ability selections.
+Our Final Project is about analyzing the value of abilities in the “Ability Draft” (AD) game mode of Dota 2, a highly popular multiplayer online battle arena video game, in order to provide a recommendation for ability selections.